Deadly Little Christmas 2009 Review

 As you can imagine and being that slasher movies are relatively simple to manufacture, he has been involved in quite a few and many of them are the worst kind.
 Deadly Little Christmas is another of that ilk, which only separates itself by having the right ideas, but nowhere near enough of what’s needed to realise them.
 Shakiba is ambitious with his method of allowing his plot to dictate the flow of the movie, but it is hampered by awful performances and a notably weak script.
 There’s a twist that was hinted at a number of times and therefore given away far too early, which means that it is everything but a shock when finally revealed.

 Between all the lame drawn out dialogue there are a handful of lamer murders.
 One of them is hilarious as the actor shakes for about fifteen seconds after being stabbed in the ear (you can see it above).
-The weapon of choice seems to be a retractable blade and the effects mount to a few litres of red stuff and little else.
+The weapon of choice seems to be a retractable blade and the effects amount to a few litres of red stuff and little else.
 The lack of budget is reflected in the killer’s guise and there’s nothing intimidating about a hooded top and dime store mask.
 They went for the age old slasher chestnut of lining up all the corpses around a table for the conclusion, but any atmosphere that could have been built soon vanishes when it results in a shouting match between the remaining cast members, which plays more like a let’s see who can be the least convincing competition.
 Felissa Rose has been in numerous budget flicks (including Sleepaway Camp), but is really bad and unconvincing here.
-All of the characters lack charm and allure and most scenes are over written and the point could have been conveyed much quicker.
-This means that the movie feels tired very early on in the runtime and fails to maintain intrigue.
+All of the characters lack allure and most scenes are over written, which means that they lead to flat angles that fail to maintain intrigue.